Navigation skipped

 To determine your debt-to-income ratio, divide your total monthly debt payments by your gross monthly income.

-For example: Let’s say your student loan and credit card payments add up to $2,500 a month, and your monthly income before taxes is $5,000.
+For example: Let’s say your anticipated housing expense (mortgage, property taxes, homeowner insurance), student loan, and credit card payments add up to $2,500 a month, and your monthly income before taxes is $5,000.
 When you divide $2,500 by $5,000, you’ll get a debt-to-income ratio of 50%, which is a bit higher than recommended.
 If you could reduce your debt payments by $500 a month, your ratio would be 40%, which puts you in the right range to get a mortgage.

 “Doing a bit of planning before applying for a mortgage can boost your confidence — and your chances of getting approved.”